 Ewan is an Architect and Urban Planner with almost 30 years experience of delivering major, complex projects throughout the UK.
 Previously, he worked at a number of significant practices including Conran + Partners and Foster + Partners, before establishing 7N Architects in 2009.

 Ewan leads the practice that has built a powerful reputation for its innovative approach and ability to deliver transformational change.
 He is an active member of the Architecture + Design Scotland Design Forum Panel, the Academy of Urbanism and is regularly invited to speak about placemaking and urban design.

 Collette has extensive experience of providing efficient, effective and safe management of organisations and their finances to ensure smooth running of the business and well-being of staff.
 Previously she worked in commercial/corporate roles in financial and private sector orgnaisations before joining 7N Architects in 2011.
 Skills and qualities such as rigor, compliance/legislation and quality have readily transferred to the creative industry of architecture.

 Collette focuses on managing the business finances and supporting delivery of key elements of the studio’s growth and operations strategy in line with the 7N Architects’ philosophy.

-Astrid is a Part 2 Architectural Assistant who joined 7N in 2018.
-She has previously worked at Carbon Dynamic on innovative residential and community projects such as the Social Bite Village in Edinburgh.
+Astrid is a Part 2 Architectural Assistant with previous experience working at Carbon Dynamic on innovative residential and community projects such as the Social Bite Village in Edinburgh.
 Astrid has a first class degree in Architecture and Design as well as a Bachelor and Masters of Science with Distinction in Architectural Technology.
 She won the National Olympics in Architecture in 2011 and the Construction Scotland Innovation Centre Scholarship Award in 2016.